CHANGES TO CONTEST RULES AND PRIZES AS OF MAY 12, 2020

 Copyright.
 You retain the copyright to your song, but you must grant permission for us to publish the lyrics on SYNCx.org.
 If your song infringes a copyright, it is disqualified.

 Previously published works.
-Most entries will be new compositions; however, if you have already written something that comes to mind as you are looking through SYNC vs. COVID, you may enter it.
+Most entries will be new compositions; however, if you have already written something that comes to mind as you are looking through Your song as a COVID vaccine, you may enter it.
 Reworking your lyrics is permitted but not required.

 Amateur and professional song-writers are eligible.
 We expect that most entrants will be amateurs, and they are the ones we most want to encourage with the contest.
 The professionals already have their gift stirred up without this contest (but we won't exclude them).